Corewell Health Farmington Hills Hospital

-Corewell Health Farmington Hills Hospital, formerly known as Botsford Hospital, is a 330-bed teaching hospital with level II trauma center status.
-Founded in 1965, the hospital is affiliated with Corewell Health.
+Corewell Health Farmington Hills Hospital, historically known as Botsford Hospital, is a 330-bed teaching hospital with level II trauma center status.
+Founded in 1965, the hospital is now affiliated with Corewell Health.
 The hospital earned three year accreditation from the American Osteopathic Association's Healthcare Facilities Accreditation Program in 2008.

 History

 Dr. Allen Zieger opened his first hospital in 1944 in Detroit calling it the Zieger Osteopathic Hospital.
-In 1965, Zieger Osteopathic Hospital opened Botsford General Hospital at its current location on Grand River Avenue in Farmington Hills.
+In 1965, Zieger Osteopathic Hospital opened Botsford General Hospital at its current location on Grand River Avenue in then-Farmington Township.

 In March 2014, Botsford Hospital merged with Beaumont Health and was renamed Beaumont Farmington Hills Hospital.

 On November 5, 2014, Beaumont Farmington Hills hospital announced a $160 million expansion project which includes an expansion of the hospital's Emergency and Trauma Center, construction of a new critical care unit and creation of a dedicated observation unit.
 In addition, the plan calls for expanding and modernizing surgical services with nine new operating rooms.
 The expansion would include a five-story, 80-bed tower.
 The project is currently under construction.